shichao-an/blog-source/2015/04/17/setup_openldap_server_with_openssh_lpk_on_ubuntu.rst

 .. |s2| image:: phpldapadmin_add_attr.png
    :width: 450px

-This post documents how to setup a secure OpenLDAP server that is able to make OpenLDAP client servers accept authorized SSH access requests from users.
+This post documents how to set up a secure OpenLDAP server that is able to make OpenLDAP client servers accept authorized SSH access requests from users.
 The following steps assume the OpenLDAP server (slapd) and phpLDAPadmin are installed as referenced in the `initial setup <https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-a-basic-ldap-server-on-an-ubuntu-12-04-vps>`__.

 Instructions and references